-Figure 1: Population dynamics in a closed dairy herd and flow diagram of Mycobacterium avium subsp. paratuberculosis (Map) infection dynamics model, representing infection states, transitions between states, and origin of contamination of the local and whole farm environments.
-Parameters are defined in Tables I and II
+Figure 1: Population dynamics in a closed dairy herd and flow diagram of Mycobacterium avium subsp. paratuberculosis (Map) infection dynamics model, representing infection states, transitions between states, and origin of contamination of the local and whole farm environments

+Legend:

-Legend: Health states: S = susceptible, = R resistant; T = transiently infectious; L = latently infected; $I_S = \text{subclinically infected}$; $I_C = \text{clinically affected}$
+Health states: S = susceptible, R = resistant; T = transiently infectious; L = latently infected; $I_S =$ subclinically infected; $I_C =$ clinically affected

-E_l : indoor environment in housing l, with l=1 to 6 (1 for calves in individual pens, 2 for calves in collective pens before weaning, 3 for calves in collective pens after weaning before 6 months of age or during winter season, 4 for young heifers during winter season, 5 for heifers during winter season, and 6 for adults during winter season), E_g : environment of the whole farm, E^{out} : calf outdoor environment t: time; $[gr_1...gr_k]$: grazing season; P_i cows in parity i; n: number of individual pens; the population dynamics has to be read vertically, g_1 to g_3 : transmission functions for horizontal infection, dotted arrows: contribution to the environment contamination.
+$E_l$ : indoor environment in housing l, with l = 1 to 6 (1 for calves in individual pens, 2 for calves in collective pens before weaning, 3 for calves in collective pens after weaning before 6 months of age or during winter season, 4 for young heifers during winter season, 5 for heifers during winter season, and 6 for adults during winter season), $E_g$ : environment of the whole farm, $E^{out}$ : outdoor environment of calves when they are grazing; n: number of individual pens; the population dynamics has to be read vertically; $g_1$ to $g_3$ : transmission functions for horizontal infection; t: time; G: grazing season; Pi cows in parity i; dotted arrows: contribution to the environment contamination.
 Exit rates of each compartment are not represented.